 We encourage people to attend every session but understand that people often need to miss a call sometimes because of medical appointments, being unwell or going on holiday etc. If you are not able to join in let us know so we can let your group know you are ok.

-How long does a Talking Community last for?
+How long does a Telephone Group last for?

 We aim to run a service that is there for as long as it is needed.
 This varies from person to person.
-Some people take part in a Talking Community for a few weeks, others for months.
+Some people take part in a Telephone Group for a few weeks, others for months.

 Is it safe?